canmet-energy/btap/README.md

 |Large Hotel|	122,120|	6|
 |Midrise Apartment|	33,740|	4|

-These building types form the basis of simulation modelling in Canada and the US, due to the availability of these models from US DOE for decades.
-The standards project supports the vintage standards:
+A ruleset is then applied to these skeleton geometric models to add the correct envelope and HVAC systems depending on the ruleset vintage and the model's city being considered.

+The standards project supports these vintage building codes:
 * ASHRAE90.1-2004
 * ASHRAE90.1-2007
 * ASHRAE90.1-2010